Rehab Essentials for Inpatient Treatment in New Jersey

-Deciding to enter rehab is the first and best step those with an alcohol or substance use disorder can make.
+Deciding to enter an addiction treatment center is the first and best step those with a drug or alcohol use disorder can take.
 Yet, they may have held off on going to rehab because of uncertainty.
 Trying something new is daunting, especially when it’s life-changing.
-Knowing what to bring to rehab can relieve some of the uncertainty.
+Knowing what things to bring to rehab can relieve some of the uncertainty.

 Of course, every facility has different inpatient drug rehab rules.
-So it’s always best to check with the facility itself to see what to bring and not to bring.
-However, there are items that most inpatient drug rehabs in New Jersey let residents bring along.
+So it’s always best to check with the facility itself to see what are actually rehab essentials.
+However, there are items that most inpatient drug rehab centers in New Jersey let residents bring along.

 Another tip is to prepare ahead.
 Check off items along the way and always bring more necessities just in case.
 Figuring out what to bring can be overwhelming.
 Preparing a little at a time can help avoid any additional stress in the process.
 North Jersey Recovery Center is always happy to help patients with what to bring to rehab and how to get ready for it.

-Again, each facility has a different set of inpatient drug rehab rules although, most of them allow for certain essentials.
-Those entering rehab should check before but also keep in mind that the items below will most likely be important to bring, hence allowed.
+Again, each addiction treatment center has a different set of inpatient drug rehab rules although, most of them allow for certain essentials.
+Those entering rehab should check before but also keep in mind that the items below are rehab essentials and most likely allowed.

 A List of Support Network’s Contact Information

 A support network is crucial to success.
-Rehab patients should write out a physical list of everyone in their support network including friends, family members, and sponsors.
+Patients in addiction treatment centers should write out a physical list of everyone in their support network including friends, family members, and sponsors.
 It’s good for patients to have, but also for addiction treatment staff in the case of an emergency.

 Co-occurring disorders are common when a person suffers from an alcohol or drug addiction.
 A co-occurring disorder, comorbidity, or dual diagnosis, is when a person has two health conditions at the same time.
-This includes an alcohol or substance use disorder in combination with another health disorder.
+This includes alcohol or substance use disorder that occurs in combination with another health disorder.

-Rehabs are happy to help patients or potential ones verify their insurance and figure out what their policy covers.
-But facilities can’t do that without insurance information.
+Treatment centers are happy to help patients or potential ones verify their insurance and figure out what their policy covers.
+But drug abuse treatment facilities can’t do that without insurance information.
 Rehab patients must remember to bring all insurance cards (health, dental, and vision) to avoid any financial troubles upon arriving.
-It helps to bring copies just in case.
+Make sure to bring a copy of your health insurance card just in case.

 Patients should plan on bringing a small amount of cash on top of other forms of payment.
 It’s possible a treatment center might need it to pay for prescription medication.
 Aside from cash, patients might want to consider bringing a debit or credit card along with a checkbook.